amanchokshi/EMBERS/README.md

 </p>

-In this section we perform a sanity check, to make sure that both our reference antennas have the same performance. `project_pass_healpix.py` projects all satellite passes detected in the reference data to a healpix map.
-The script looks in each ref data file between two dates, and using the corresponding chrono ephem .json files with the window maps, detects each satellite pass.
-We use the arbitrary and noise threshold described in the satellite channel section.
-Signal which pass both thresholds are considered good, and their corresponding altitude and azimuth are determined from the ephem file.
-These are projected to a healpix map.
-The healpix map is rotated by (π/4), so that the cardinal axes (NS, EW), lie on rows of healpix pixels.
-This will be essential when we look at the profiles of the beam shape.
-Two arrays are created - `ref_map` & `ref_map_counter`.
-In `ref_map`, each row represents a healpix pixel, with its values being a list of power from all passes over that pixel. `ref_map_counter` holds a count of the number of passes at each healpix pixel.
-These arrays are saved to an `.npz` file in the `/outputs/null_test` directory.
+#### Null Test

+We also perform a sanity check, to make sure that both our reference antennas have the same performance.
+We do this by fitting slices of the reference beam model to corresponding slices of out projected healpix data.
+We fit the residuals with a 3rd order polinomial to show what it has no structure.
+We then divide corresponding slices from `rf0 & rf1`

 Perform the actual null test and create some interesting plots with